agsb/minute/docs/Logicskeeb.md

 _Morse code is made of silence, dits and dahs_

-1. No auto repeat for keys.
+Any key could be a modifier for next key.

+### Timed functions

-5. Timed functions for tip (single click), tap (fast dual click), hold (stay pressed ).
+Must define timers of duration and interval for select a tip (single click), a tap (fast dual click) and a hold (stay pressed).
+No auto repeat for keys.

+### A chord

-2. A chord is about keys pressed, with no order preserved.
-AB and BA is same chord.
+A chord is about keys held pressed simultanely, no order is preserved, AB and BA is same chord.
-3. Must be done by first hold a key, then press another and release both in any order.
-4. The order of keys allowed in a chord, if does held-and-press AB or BA is same chord ?
-6. Any key held is a modifier for another key while still be pressed.
+There is 21 chords using the twelve block, plus 48 chords using the thumbs and twelve block.

+### A swap

+A swap is about held (and relase ?) a key then click other key.
+AB is not same as BA.
+Used to select a layer and a key.
+Any swap with space selects the default layer.

+### Delays

+The chords and swaps, does causes delays for layouts access as function of hold timers